 Softermii is an experienced healthcare software development company that has tackled multiple healthcare-related projects.
 There's HIPAA Video, for example, a new web-based doctor-patient video-meeting platform that provides a highly functional environment for medical practitioners and their clients to take part in remote consultations.
 It features a versatile dashboard for client management by clinic staff along with unified record keeping.
+We have also created Medrealtime, a telemedicine video consultation app for doctors and patients.
 Softermii has also been deeply entrenched in the world of medical record security and compliance, creating reliable solutions that guard against the unlawful acquisition of users' medical data.

 Practice Integrated Telehealth with Telemedicine EHR Software